ckaznocha/axosoft-python/README.md

 ##License
 See the `LICENSE` file.

 This project and its contributers are in no way affiliated with Axosoft.
+Axosoft is the trademark of Axosoft, LLC